MGNX INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that MacroGenics, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

 NEW YORK, Aug.
-11, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against MacroGenics, Inc. (“MacroGenics” or “the Company”) (NASDAQ: MGNX) and certain of its officers.
+16, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against MacroGenics, Inc. (“MacroGenics” or “the Company”) (NASDAQ: MGNX) and certain of its officers.

 Class Definition